6 key tips to help maintain your bike this winter, from a former professional mechanic

 I've discussed overwashing and corrosion with customers and it turned out to be their garage conditions harming their bikes during the depths of winter.

-Rim brake riders, we've got you covered too.
+Rim brake riders, I've got you covered, too.
 Here are a few pointers regarding rim brakes that will help you get that little bit more out of your system.

-Rim brake pads themselves will pick up contaminants over time and often end up with slivers of metal stuck into the pad itself when they contact your rim every time you break accelerating wear, it can also sound terrible.
-Check your pads every few weeks and pick out any shards with a Stanley blade or pick.
+Rim brake pads themselves will pick up contaminants over time and often end up with slivers of metal stuck into the pad itself when they contact your rim every time you brake, accelerating wear, and it can also sound terrible.
+Remove your wheels and check your pads every few weeks, and pick out any shards with a Stanley blade or pick.

 Front rim brake calipers generally stay put for long periods of time and the drilling at the back of the fork for the caliper bolt can often get filled up with muck and gunk over time.
 A seized and partially rounded off caliper bolt can be a nightmare to undo if the caliper needs to come off for work.